 Read our article, Top Workplace Hazards in the Construction Industry.

 No matter the length of the job – two minutes or all day, employers must provide compliant fall protection equipment.
 There should also be a risk assessment and a rescue plan in place before any work at height activities.
 PPE such as fall prevention must be available and worn, in the event a fall occurs.
 Sadly, there have been some recent fall accidents where employees have removed their fall arrest PPE and then placed themselves back at height to complete a little bit of the work that they had missed.

 Many falls happen from working from relatively low heights.
 Even though you may only be working a few metres above the ground, a fall can still result in serious injury.
 Falls can happen when you access and exit machinery, buildings and structures.

 The most effective way to protect workers from the risk of falling is to eliminate the need to work at height.
 The design, manufacture or modification of any plant or structure can significantly affect the risk of falls.
-Thoughtful design and the early consideration of the potential risk of falls can result in the elimination of such risks.
+Thoughtful design and early consideration of the potential risk of falls can result in the elimination of such risks.

 3. Fall Protection is Too Expensive

 Employers may think that installing fall prevention measures in their design is an additional cost that they don’t need.
 However, the costs of a fatality or serious injury can run into hundreds of thousands of dollars.
 There are investigation fees, fines, workers’ compensation costs, negative publicity, loss of productivity and the possibility of gaol time if found to be negligent.